Information about Saxagliptin

 Expert advice for Saxagliptin

-- Inform your doctor immediately if you have severe stomach pain, nausea, and/or vomiting.
-These could be symptoms of pancreatitis.
+- Inform your doctor if you notice joint pains or develop symptoms such as stomach pain, nausea, and/or vomiting.

 Frequently asked questions for Saxagliptin